 - Advanced Video Content Management: We offer a powerful and feature rich content processing, management and distribution system.
 Hundreds of open APIs allow developers unparalleled flexibility to build fully custom use cases and deeply, yet easily, integrate video functionality into their existing workflows and applications.
-Over one hundred ecosystem partners are already pre-integrated to Kaltura. - A Single Platform for All Video Experiences: Our Platform seamlessly combines real-time, live and on-demand video and manages all content from one place, across experiences and platforms.
-This avoids content silos and unnecessary complexities and costs, and enables vendor-consolidation, economies-of-scale, and an increased return-on-investment.
-Unified in-depth analytics across products and use-cases provides a holistic view of video usage and user journeys and helps boost engagement. - Heightened Engagement, Interactivity, and Personalization: We offer applications, sites and management consoles that are fully branded, engaging, interactive, personalized, and easy to use, and that include powerful features for both end-user and service managers. - Built for Enterprise: Our platform is built from the ground-up as a mission-critical platform for large enterprises, offering high availability, scalability, accessibility, security and data protection.
+Over one hundred ecosystem partners are already integrated with Kaltura. - A Single Platform for All Video Experiences: Our Platform seamlessly combines real-time, live and on-demand video and manages all content from one place, across experiences, use-cases and platforms, from webinars and events to online learning and content management.
+This avoids content silos and unnecessary complexities and costs, and enables vendor consolidation across CIO, CMO and training departments, economies-of-scale, and an increased return-on-investment.
+Unified in-depth analytics across products and use-cases provides a holistic view of video usage and user journeys and helps boost engagement. - Heightened Engagement, Interactivity, and Personalization: We offer applications, sites and management consoles that are fully branded, engaging, interactive, personalized, and easy to use.
+These create a holistic digital experience, leveraging content and video capabilities alongside audience interactions.
+Kaltura provides powerful capabilities for both end-user and experience managers, including recent additions, such as the AI assistant for Events and Webinars, that leverage session data to suggest real-time actions that event managers and moderators can take.

+• Built for Enterprise: Our platform is built from the ground-up as a mission-critical platform for large enterprises, offering high availability, scalability, accessibility, security and data protection.